sara-greenblatt/company-branches/README.md

 Run cd ../server && npm install
 2. Run NPM Start
 run npm install on the root folder
 run npm start
 Note: concurrently is used to run server and client in parallel
+Alternatively, you can open 2 seperates terminals on client and server and run npm start on each terminal.
    ###
    You Are Done!!
 Open localhst:3000 in your browser.
 ###